Mile News

 The field went through the first two laps in a swift 1:54, but the pace proved too punishing even for Snell who recounted post-race: “The first half Mile was, I felt, too fast, but I was carried along by the whole atmosphere and excitement.
 I could feel the pace catching up with me.
 I struggled along to the three-quarter mark, and from then on I was hanging on desperately.”

-Josef Odlozil was runner-up in 3:56.4, a Czechoslovakian record, and fellow Kiwi John Davies was third, 3:56.8.
+Josef Odlozil was runner-up in 3:56.4, a Czechoslovakian record, and fellow Kiwi John Davies was third, 3:56.8, a personal record.
 Earlier that year, on October 21, the trio - Snell, Odlozil and Davies - won the gold, silver and bronze 1500m medals, respectively, at the Tokyo 1964 Olympics.

 Also see Sports Illustrated article HERE.